Trace Densities and Algebraic Index Theorems for Sheaves of Formal Cherednik Algebras: Trace densities and hypercohomology

 where $X_i^g$ is the $i$-th connected component of $X^g$ with codimension $l_g^i$ and $i$ goes through the corresponding index set of connected components of $X^g$.
-On the other hand, the Euler characteristic $\chi(X/G, \mc{C}_{\bullet}(\mc{D}_X\rtimes G))$ of the global quotient orbifold $X/G$ with values in the cochain complex $\mc{C}^{\bullet}$ is given \cite{Dim04} by
+On the other hand, the Euler characteristic $\chi(Y, \mc{C}_{\bullet}(\mc{D}_X\rtimes G))$ of the global quotient orbifold $Y$ with values in the cochain complex $\mc{C}^{\bullet}$ is given \cite{Dim04} by

-The next result makes use of Corollary \ref{hypercohchenruan}.
-It establishes an interesting link between the Euler characteristic of $X/G$ with values in the Hochschild chain complex of $\mc{D}_X\rtimes G$, which is invariant under formal deformations, and the Euler characteristic of $X/G$ which is a topological invariant of the orbifold. \begin{corollary} The Euler characteristic $\chi(X/G, \mc{C}_{\bullet}(\mc{D}_X\rtimes G))$ is invariant under formal deformations of $\mc{D}_X\rtimes G$ and continuous deformations of $X/G$.
-In particular, $\chi(X/G, \mc{C}_{\bullet}(\mc{D}_X\rtimes G))=|G|\cdot\chi(X/G)$. \end{corollary} \begin{proof} The invariance under formal deformations follow from the fact that when $\hbar=0$, morphism \eqref{formalhypercohomology} remains a quasi-isomorphism which implies
+Corollary \ref{hypercohchenruan} establishes a link between the Euler characteristic of $Y$ with values in the Hochschild chain complex of $\mc{D}_X\rtimes G$ and the Euler characteristic of $Y$ which is a topological invariant of the orbifold. \begin{corollary} The Euler characteristic $\chi(Y, \mc{C}_{\bullet}(\mc{D}_X\rtimes G))$ is invariant under formal deformations of $\mc{D}_X\rtimes G$ and continuous deformations of $Y$.
+In particular, $\chi(Y, \mc{C}_{\bullet}(\mc{D}_X\rtimes G))=|G|\cdot\chi(Y)$. \end{corollary} \begin{proof} The invariance under formal deformations follow from the fact that when $\hbar=0$, the isomorphism \eqref{formalhypercohomology} remains an isomorphism in ${\bf D}(\bb C_{Y})$ (which in that case actually stems from an honest quasi-isomorphism in the category of complexes of left $\bb C_{Y}$-modules).
+The topological invariance follows directly from the calculation